HarryEH/Hnefatafl/README.md

 We need to be sure of the rules - ask questions such as can a pawn take a piece against 5,5 while the king is on it?
 Optimization?
 Rapid prototyping in Java - what will final implementation be written in - C/C++ for optimization.
 Might have limitations on the VM - ie no JVM etc. So should be a compiled executable.
 Doesn't exclude much.
 Functional? - Haskell?? ;)
+Randomness is probably a good enough solution if we can get good enough performance for a Monte Carlo approach.
+Assumption of a greedy algo is too naive.